 Brainstorm a list of meals that everyone in your family likes, or at least will eat.
 If you want ideas, ask your family members what their favorite dinners are.
 Of course, if they ask for ice-cream and doughnuts for dinner, you’ll have to use your mom sense as to what’s healthy for your family. 🙂

 Depending on how easy your family is to please, you may come up with a whole months worth of dinner ideas to rotate!
+If you do, fill in the printable below, and you’ll be all set with a month’s worth of dinner plans, which will save you tons of time each week!

-If you need additional inspiration, I have tons of menu plans here with delicious dinner ideas: MENU PLANS
+If you need additional inspiration, I have tons of menu plans here with delicious dinner ideas:

 Also, here are some super easy family friendly options too!